filipsPL/fingernat-pymol-plugin/README.md

 # Compatibility and tests

-This pymol plugin was tested in the following setups:
+This PyMOL plugin was tested in the following setups:

 | PyMOL version | Linux | MacOS | Windows |
 | ------------- |:-----:|:-----:|:-------:|